-If you believe any data we hold about you to be inaccurate or out of date, please get in touch with us as soon as possible using the contact details below.
+If you believe any data we hold about you to be inaccurate or out of date, contact us as soon as possible using the details below.

-Astrimar Ltd is the data controller of any gathered data and is registered with the Information Commissioner’s Office.
-You can contact us using the details on our Contacts page.
+Astrimar Ltd is the data controller of any gathered data and is registered with the Information Commissioner's Office.
+You can contact us using the details on our Contact Us page.